dkrajzew/tempo120/README.md

 ## Install

-The most recent compiled version can be found on [itch.io](https://dkrajzew.itch.io/tempo120).
+The most recent compiled version can be found on the [releases page](https://github.com/dkrajzew/tempo120/releases).
 This repository includes the source code and assets needed to build / extend the game.

 ## Build own levels/tracks